abhishek-sankar/PyTorch-Notebooks/diffusion/readme.md

 Overview:

-This folder contains an implementation of diffusion models utilizing U-Net architectures enhanced with self-attention mechanisms.
+This folder/[notebook](./diffusion_model.ipynb) contains an implementation of diffusion models utilizing U-Net architectures enhanced with self-attention mechanisms.
 The model is designed to generate images through a structured noise scheduling process.

 Components: